As a caring community school, we are continually looking at research to determine how to best provide positive outcomes for our students.

 Many school districts, states, and countries have used the CASEL 5 to establish preschool to high school learning standards and competencies that articulate what students should know and be able to do for academic success, school and civic engagement, health and wellness, and fulfilling careers.

 As a result of this exciting new pastoral program, there will be slight changes to the times of our current school day.
-More details will follow in Term 1 2021.
+Our new school day on a Monday, Tuesday, Thursday and Friday will run as follows:

 We thank you in advance for your support of the SEL program and the school time changes.
 If you have any questions or concerns, please do not hesitate to contact us on (08) 6206 5000